 Why Festival of Nature?

-COP 26 is taking place in October and we want to highlight what we can all do to help the planet as this important conference takes place.
+We first ran this festival in 2021 when COP 26was about to take place in Glasgow.
+We want to highlight what we can all do to help the planet as this important conference takes place.
 We want to celebrate where we live and what we have and help to preserve it for future generations.